M17-Project/M17_spec/docs/physical_layer.rst

    ECC stages of subsequent frames

-A 48-bit (type 1) chunk of LICH is partitioned into 4 12-bit parts and encoded using Golay (24, 12) code.
-This produces 96 encoded LICH bits of type 2.
+A 48-bit (type 1) chunk of the LSF is partitioned into 4 12-bit parts and encoded using Golay (24, 12) code.
+This produces 96 encoded bits of type 2.
+These bits are used in the Link Information Channel (LICH).

 FN, payload and CRC is 160 bits which are convolutionally encoded in a manner analogous to that of the link setup frame.
 A total of 164 bits is